DK5983/MSDS498IndividualProject/README.md

 * **Region:** Select region that is closest to you
 * **All other fields:** Keep default
 * Select the `Create Bucket` tab at the bottom of the page.
+#### Uploading to S3
+For this project you will be creating three S3 buckets.
+The first will hold the `RomeoAndJuliet.txt`.

 ## Mapper Code